About railroad fares

 There is no additional charge or special ticket if you need to change directions at Woodside.

 If you are coming from Long Island and going to an afternoon or evening game, you do not need to buy a peak ticket even though you may be riding a peak train from Woodside to Mets-Willets Point.

-Weekly and monthly tickets valid for travel to Penn Station can be used for Mets travel at no additional charge.
+Weekly and monthly tickets valid for travel to Manhattan can be used for Mets travel at no additional charge.

 On days when NJ Transit rail shuttle service is running, LIRR and Metro-North joint tickets are available.
 Select "Meadowlands" at the ticket machine.

 These tickets are valid for travel to/from Penn Station or Grand Central, and NJ Transit travel between Penn Station and the Meadowlands.